-Part 1 of 7, a series written by our team of Lamaze Childbirth Educators.
+This post is part 1 of a 7 part series written by our team of Lamaze Childbirth Educators.
+Stay tuned for upcoming posts in this series, How To Alleviate Fears and Manage Labor Pain.

 Supported by research studies that examine the benefits and risks of maternity care practices, these six birth practices are the foundation of Lamaze childbirth classes taught around the world.
 These healthy practices are designed to simplify the birth process in order to alleviate fear and manage discomfort.
 No matter what type of labor, the length of your labor, or your confidence level, these practices are key to keeping you and your baby as safe and healthy as possible.